CTV Advertising: Strategies for Success

 Each CTV digital advertising platform offers unique benefits and audience reach, so align your selection with your campaign’s needs.

-Step Three: Decide on a Buying Method
+Step 3: Decide on a Buying Method

 Select the ad-buying approach that works best for your campaign and budget:

-• Direct Sales: Purchase ad space directly from a streaming service’s self-serve This guarantees placement on high-quality content, but you’re limited to that provider’s inventory.
+• Direct Sales: Purchase ad space directly from a streaming service’s self-serve.
+This guarantees placement on high-quality content, but you’re limited to that provider’s inventory.

 • Private Marketplace (PMP): Participate in exclusive, invitation-only auctions for premium inventory.